Nearsightedness in Materials with Indirect Band Gaps: Numerical Experiments

+We conduct the tests using the type \textit{(i)} model under two settings: one with fixed $\Gap$ and varing $\gap$, and the other with fixed $\gap$ and varing $\Gap$, to validate the dependence on $\Gap$.
+In practice, we simulate supercell models including 200 atoms.

-In \Cref{fig:weak_loc}, we compare the decay of the density matrix by fixing $\Gap = 2.0$ and varying $\gap = 1/2, 1/8, 1/32, 1/128, 1/512$, where the decay curves coincide almost perfectly.
-Moreover, we also compare the results by fixing $\gap = 0.01$ and taking $\Gap = 2.0, 1.0, 0.5, 0.25$, which shows a linear dependence on $\Gap$ as displayed in \Cref{tab: weak_loc_slope}, strongly supporting our analysis in \Cref{thm:nearsight}.
+In \Cref{fig:weak_loc}, we compare the decay of the density matrix by fixing $\Gap = 2.0$ and varying $\gap$ across the values $1/2, 1/8, 1/32, 1/128, 1/512$, where the decay curves align almost perfectly.
+Moreover, we also compare the results by fixing $\gap = 0.01$ and taking $\Gap = 2.0, 1.0, 0.5, 0.25$, which shows a linear dependence on $\Gap$ as displayed in \Cref{tab: weak_loc_slope}.

 In \Cref{fig:weak_prtb_l2} and \Cref{fig:weak_prtb_inf}, we conduct tests with admissible perturbations.
-Specifically, subfigures (a), (b), and (c) correspond to $\gap = 0.1, 0.01$ and $0.001$, respectively.
+Specifically, subfigures (a), (b) and (c) correspond to $\gap = 0.1, 0.01$ and $0.001$, respectively.
 The perturbations have infinity norm of $\ep = 10^{-6}, 10^{-4}, 10^{-2}$, and $\ell^2_{\Upsilon}$ norm of $\ep = 10^{-5}, 10^{-3}, 10^{-1}$, respectively.
 The turning points of the curves in each figure shift forward gradually as $\gap$ decreases and $\ep$ increases.
-Additionally, we observe that the influence of $\gap$ becomes increasingly dominant as $\ep$ rises, which aligns perfectly with the analysis presented in \Cref{thm:prtb}.
+Additionally, we observe that the influence of $\gap$ becomes increasingly dominant as $\ep$ rises, which aligns perfectly with the analysis in \Cref{thm:prtb}.

+In \Cref{fig: sqrt_Gap}, we conduct the tests using the type \textit{(ii)} model, which yields cosine-like bands for suitable parameter choices; see \Cref{appd: 1d_chain} for details.
+We plot the decay curves of the density matrix for $\Gap(=\gap) = 0.1, 0.01, 0.001$ on a lin-log scale.
+The $\Gap$-slope relation in \Cref{fig: sqrt_Gap}(b) exhibits a square-root dependence on $\Gap$.